opengeospatial/ogcapi-maps/README.md

 This work encompasses two standards that will be developed simultaneously.
 In the end, must people believe at least 2 standards will emerge or even more when the core and extension model is applied.

-IMPORTANT NOTE: For the moment, most of the work so far is done directly in the [Swagger HUB version of the maps and tiles](https://app.swaggerhub.com/apis/joanma747/opf-map-tiles-api/1.0.0) in addition to [some definition made in a domain document](https://app.swaggerhub.com/domains/joanma747/ogc-api/1.0.0).
+IMPORTANT NOTE: For the moment, most of the work so far is done directly in the Swagger HUB version of the maps and tiles

 In case of discrepancy with the material here the swagger portal takes precedence.
 Later it will be translated into requirements and informative text here.
-A less dynamic version of the swagger documents can be found [here](standard/openapi)kjhkjh
+A less dynamic version of the swagger documents can be found [here](standard/openapi)

+The work in Swagger is structured in three parts:
+* A [OGC API maps and tiles OPF example](https://app.swaggerhub.com/apis/joanma747/ogc-api-map-tiles-opf-xmp/1.0.0) that contains and example of server with some features and coverages that are served as maps and/or tiles.
+In this file you can see some examples of responses in json format.
+* A [OGC API maps and tiles DOMAIN document](https://app.swaggerhub.com/domains/joanma747/ogc-api-map-tiles/1.0.0).
+It contains fragments that can be reference in api document instances.
+It could become part of a future OGC API maps and tiles standard additional material.
+* A [OGC API common DOMAIN document](https://app.swaggerhub.com/domains/OWSCommon/ogc-api-common/1.0.0).
+It contains fragments that can be reference in api document instances or other domain dociment.
+It could become part of a future OGC API common standard additional material.

 ## Overview